We offer one Master of Information Studies (MISt) degree with two concentrations:

 - Explain and appreciate the diverse roles and responsibilities of information professionals in various organizational and societal contexts.

-An optional 3-credit Practicum course allows 2nd year MISt students to apply knowledge gained in the program through supervised practice in the field.
+An optional 3-credit Practicum course allows 2nd year MISt students in either MISt degree to apply knowledge gained in the program through supervised practice in the field.